lsst-sqre/sqr-055/index.rst

 Open questions
 ==============

-#.
-Determine how to manage and expose unique GIDs.

-#.
-How can we define custom group attributes to store quota information?

-#.
-How do we get access to the Grouper web services API?
+- Can we get access to the raw affiliation information returned by CILogon?

+- Can the "Invite a Collaborator" flow be modified to prompt the invited collaborator for their username?